kvinthms/WordPress-vs.-Kali/README.md

 ## Pentesting Report

 1. (Required) Unauthenticated Stored Cross-Site Scripting (XSS)
-  - [ ] Summary: Allows XSS through comments that are larger thab 64kb in size.
-MYSQL TEXT type only allows 64kb of data so overloaded this truncates text and creates malformed HTML on the page.
+  - [ ] Summary: Comments allow XSS through text that is larger than 64kb in size.
+The MYSQL TEXT type only allows 64kb of data so overloading this truncates the text and creates malformed HTML on the page, allowing XSS.
     - Vulnerability types: XSS
     - Tested in version: 4.2
     - Fixed in version: 4.2.1
   - [ ] GIF Walkthrough: ![](Exploit1.gif)
   - [ ] Steps to recreate: Create a comment with an alert that also contains comment text >64kb in size.
-        ```
+        ```html
         <a title='x onmouseover=alert(unescape(/hello%20world/.source)) style=position:absolute;left:0;top:0;width:5000px;height:5000px  AAAAAAAAAAAA...[64 kb]..AAA'></a>
         ```
+        Use either a script to write out a comment of this size or simply Copy & Paste some text over and over until of adequate size.
   - [ ] Affected source code: N/A - MYSQL Limitation

 1. (Required) Authenticated Shortcode Tags Cross-Site Scripting (XSS)